 Thrombotic thrombocytopenic purpura (TTP).
 This rare blood disorder causes platelet clumps to form throughout the body due to a lack of a needed blood enzyme.
 The most effective treatment is plasmapheresis, followed by replacement with normal donor plasma, which contains the needed enzyme.

 How is apheresis used for stem cell transplants?

 Stem cells, immature cells that develop in the bone marrow, can grow into red blood cells, white blood cells, or platelets.
-In patients with some types of cancers of the blood, such as leukemia, multiple myeloma and lymphoma, those stem cells can be harvested from the patient by apheresis and then returned after the patient has gone through chemotherapy or other treatments.
+In patients with some types of cancers of the blood, such as leukemia and lymphoma, those stem cells can be harvested from the patient by apheresis and then returned after the patient has gone through chemotherapy or other treatments.

 The patient is first given a growth factor medication to increase the number of stem cells, which are then separated through leukapheresis while the rest of the blood is returned to the patient.
 The collected stem cells are frozen and stored until the patient has completed chemotherapy or radiation treatments.

 “When we give back the stem cells,” says Dr. Snyder.
 “These stem cells can grow and repopulate the patient’s bone marrow after their stem cell transplant.
 Fortunately, these cells usually come back healthy."

 "We’ve been doing this procedure successfully in close collaboration with medical oncology, for years and years.
 It is now a standard approach for treating many forms of blood cancer.”